TheRedstoneDEV-DE/PinguControll/README.md

 <p align="center">
+We rewrite it in rust.
-⚠️ This is still Work-In-Progress Software!
+⚠️ This is still Work-In-Progress!
 </p>
   <br />
 <hr>